Do you want to clean up your WordPress media library?

 Optimizing Your Media Files

-Now that you have taken care of the duplicate images on your website, the next step is to optimize your existing media files.
+Once you’ve deleted the duplicate images on your website, it’s a good idea to optimize the rest of your media files.

-A lot of beginners, directly upload images from their phones and cameras.
-These high-quality images are often too big in filesize.
-They take up disk space, increase backup sizes, and affect WordPress speed and performance.
+A lot of new website owners directly upload images from their phones and cameras.
+These high-quality images are often too big and take up lots of storage space.
+This can make your backups bigger and affect WordPress speed and performance.

 We hope this article helped you learn how to clean up the WordPress media library.
 You may also want to see our guide on how to choose the best web design software or the most common WordPress errors and how to fix them.